jonathonkischuk/jonathonkischuk/README.md

       Tableau for visualizations
       Furthering my Python skills with a 'Complete Data Science and Machine Learning' course Spanish via Duolingo
-      Basics of Networking
+      and Basics of Networking

 - 💞️ I’m looking to collaborate on ...
       Exciting projects
       Any opportunity to learn something new
-      Projects where I can meet and/or help out fun and interesting people
+      and Projects where I can meet and/or help out fun and interesting people